 Biodiversity / Wildlife - The Wildlife Action Plan maps much of this area as significant for wildlife on a state-wide and ecological region.
-This un-fragmented forest area is very important for the large ranging wildlife species such as moose, black bear, otter and bobcat which depend on large contiguous forest blocks.
+This un-fragmented forest area is very important for the large ranging wildlife species such as moose, otter and bobcat which depend on large contiguous forest blocks.
 Only two floodplain forest priority wildlife habitat areas were mapped in Washington by the WAP, and a portion of one of them occurs in this area.
-Conservation of this area would provide a critical protected link for the wildlife that depends on it for habitat, and protect this important and uncommon floodplain forest.
+Conservation of this area would provide a critical protected link for the wildlife that depends on it for habitat, and protect this important and locally uncommon floodplain forest.

 Wetlands - 34 acres of wetlands occur in this Conservation Area, primarily associated with the streams to the east and west of Ashuelot Pond.
 In particular, the wetlands to the east are in a flood prone area.
 Wetlands are valuable as wildlife habitat, but also for the storage of flood waters, buffering inputs of sediments.
-Protection of this wetland area would maintain water quality in Ashuelot Pond and limit damage due to flooding.
+Protection of this wetland area would help maintain water quality in Ashuelot Pond and limit damage due to flooding.

-Recreation - Recreation uses in this area include hiking, cross country skiing, snow shoeing, horseback riding, biking, fishing, hunting and snowmobiling.
-Snowmobile trails follow Russell Mill Pond Road, a Class VI Town road, as well as the entire southeast boundary of this Conservation Priority Area via Jefts Road.
-Winter and additional summer recreation opportunities are made possible by the five snowmobile trails totaling about three miles in length in this area, and future trail relocation options would be preserved by land conservation in this area.
+Recreation - Snowmobile trails follow Russell Mill Pond Road, a Class VI Town road, as well as the entire southeast boundary of this Conservation Priority Area via Jefts Road.
+Winter recreation opportunities made possible by the five snowmobile trails totaling about three miles in length in this area, and future trail relocation options would be preserved by land conservation in this area.